 These days, you won’t find hawkers trying to fill their house in the station.
 You won’t even find the hotel booking kiosks that were so common.
 And actually, come to think of it, the train stations are no longer filled with grubby backpackers sleeping on the platforms, since many students don’t even get rail passes, they simply book cheap flights.
-It’s a little sad, those were great days, being trapped on trains for hours with other backpacking students.
+It’s a little sad, those were great days, being trapped on trains for hours with other backpacking students and discussing art and philosophy.
 But now I’m starting to sound like an old fuddy-duddy.

 The point is, the Internet has changed everything.
 Mostly for the better.
 The old strategies for spontaneous travel are gone, but a new way has emerged and it’s not bad.
 All you need now is a smartphone, a little know-how and the courage to go off the rails.
 Do it!
 Who needs rails, after all?